nrfconnect/sdk-nrf/samples/nrf9160/cloud_client/README.rst

 Each cloud backend has specific setup steps that must be executed before it can be used.

 .. note::
-   The nRF9160 DK and Thingy:91 come preprogrammed with the certificates required for a connection to `nRF Cloud`_.
+   The nRF9160 DK and Thingy:91 are preprogrammed with the certificates required for a connection to `nRF Cloud`_.
    No extra steps are required to use the Cloud client sample with nRF Cloud.